lstrojny/functional-php/docs/functional-php.md

 # Miscellaneous

 ## concat()
-Concatenates zero or more strings
+Concatenates zero or more strings.

 ```php
 <?php